-Actions Indicator Target Main outputs Engagement with selected third countries and international organisations Increased awareness of EIT activities in locations of the Global Outreach Programme Increased awareness and accessibility of EIT activities in the Western Balkans International cooperation plans of the EIT and the KICs, demonstrate European added value, under the supervision of the EIT Governing Board, in compliance with the Commission strategy for international cooperation on research and innovation and in consultation with the respective Commission services The Global Outreach cross-KIC project is closely monitored and the European Commission and EIT Governing Board is regularly informed Bi-monthly progress reports from EIT Global Outreach Programme shared with the EIT Forum, Governing Board and European Commission.
-Report on the outcome of the first year of the joint KICs' operation in the Western Balkans, incl. cooperation modes with other Funds
+Actions Indicator Target Main outputs Engagement with selected third countries and international organisations Increased awareness of EIT activities in locations of the Global Outreach Programme Increased awareness and accessibility of EIT activities in the Western Balkans International cooperation plans of the EIT and the KICs, demonstrate European added value, under the supervision of the EIT Governing Board, in compliance with the Commission strategy for international cooperation on research and innovation and in consultation with the respective Commission services The Global Outreach cross-KIC project is closely monitored and the European Commission and EIT Regular reports from EIT Global Outreach Programme shared with the EIT Governing Board and European Commission.
+Report on the outcome of the first year of the joint KICs' operation in the Western Balkans, incl.

-Cooperation with other

-Funds identified and

-joint programming

-commenced

-More than 100

-individuals and

-organisations

-benefitting from the EIT

-activities in the Western

-Balkans
+Governing Board is regularly informed cooperation modes with other Funds Cooperation with other Funds identified and joint programming commenced More than 100 individuals and organisations benefitting from the EIT activities in the Western Balkans